samgraler/RustBound/ripkit/README.md

 An installation script is provided, and should be run using the following command (from the RustBound/ripkit directory): `python ripkit/main.py ghidra install-ghidra`

-Internet connection is required to download and install the necessary dependencies, and this script may take several minutes to complete.
+Internet connection is required to download and install the necessary dependencies, and this script may take a minute to complete.

 ## IDA

-IDA+
+IDA Pro is a professional reverse engineering framework that requires a license to use.
+Because of this fact, there is currently no installation process established, and the IDA Pro paths are hard coded in ripkit.
+In the future, we plan to write a script that installs a free version of IDA if it exists.

 # Usage